yuriys-kentico/kontent-custom-element-samples/YouTubeSelector/README.md

 ## Example output

-The element will save a value containing the video title and id to Kentico cloud.
+The element will save a value containing the video title and id to Kentico Kontent.

 ```
 {